-Maataso is an unconventional beauty YouTuber as she calls herself ‘miraculously ugly.’
+Maataso is an unconventional beauty YouTuber who calls herself ‘miraculously ugly.’
 She first became famous when she posted a before-after makeup photo on Twitter.
-Since she jokes about her looks and laziness in her videos, she is popular among male audience as well.
+Since she jokes about her looks and laziness in her videos, she is popular among a male audience as well.

-Haruna is a Japanese actor and model.
+Haruna, a Japanese actor and model, is one of the most popular female Japanese YouTubers.
 She started her YouTube channel in 2020 and gained over 700K subscribers in a month.
 Her beauty content includes makeup and hairstyle tutorials, daily routines, hot springs and more.
-Her authentic and honest attitudes are popular among audiences.
+Her authentic and honest attitudes are widespread among audiences.

 This Japanese beauty content creator and influencer posts about makeup, fashion, skincare, diet, and product reviews.
 Her makeup tutorial is especially popular among young women.
 Last year she launched her own cosmetic brand ‘leur charme.’

-Saaya used to be a model in the Japanese fashion magazine Popteen, but started to focus on YouTube after her makeup videos became popular.
-Her feminine and ‘kawaii’ style fashion and makeup videos are popular, but also videos featuring her little brother are also popular.
+Saaya used to be a model in the Japanese fashion magazine Popteen but started to focus on YouTube after her makeup videos became popular.
+Her feminine and ‘kawaii’ style fashion and makeup videos are popular, but videos featuring her little brother are also popular.

 Naenano is very popular among Japanese teenagers.
 Her overall followers on Japanese social media, including YouTube, Twitter, Instagram, TikTok, exceeds 5 million.
 On YouTube, she mainly shares makeup, daily routine and baking videos.

 As a fan of Marilyn Monroe, Yuuri has always been interested in makeup since she was very young.
 This has led to her gaining advanced makeup skills and to her success as a beauty YouTuber.
 Being a mother of two, she also shares diet food, cooking and lifestyle information.